 Monitoring change and progress

-It is important to review the action plan against the timeline at regular intervals with the practice team.
-It may be
+It is important to review the action plan developed previously at regular intervals.
+It may be helpful

 - Is the process working?

 - Are the goals for improvement being achieved?

 - Do you need to develop new tools to achieve the goals you have set?